MainShayne233/ultimate-phoenix-boilerplate/README.md

 # Ultimate Phoenix Boilerplate
-Create new Phoenix projects with your frontend of choice with ease
+Phoenix + (your favorite frontend framework) made easy.

+This boilerplate aims to make it easy to start using a frontend framework with Phoenix, and leaving you with no leftover boilerplate clutter.

-Note: Phoenix 1.3 uses `phx` instead of `phoenix` for things like mix tasks (`mix phx.server`, for example).
+Note: This boilerplate is based on Phoenix 1.3, which uses `phx` instead of `phoenix` for things like mix tasks (`mix phx.server`, for example).
 Using `phoenix` should still work, but I advice you to [install Phoenix 1.3](https://github.com/phoenixframework/phoenix/blob/master/installer/README.md)

 ## Support

 ### Frontends
 - React
+- Elm

 ### Stylesheets
 - SASS (.scss)

 ## Make it your own

+### Choose your configuration

 If you want the default configuration (as of this commit, this is the only configuration):
 - React